 Chloride is a tiny town located in the state of Arizona.
 With a population of 229 people and just one neighborhood, Chloride is the 179th largest community in Arizona.

-Because occupations involving physical labor dominate the local economy, Chloride is generally considered to be a blue-collar town.
-100.00% of the Chloride workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Chloride is a blue-collar town, with 100.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Chloride is a town of transportation and shipping workers, sales and office workers, and production and manufacturing workers.
 There are especially a lot of people living in Chloride who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Chloride is worth considering.